 If you have close family members who are U.S. citizens or lawful permanent residents—or will soon become so—you might be able to apply for a green card through one of them.
 However, Mexican citizens usually have a long wait until an immigrant visa number for family-based applications become available.
 That being said, there are viable family-based options.

-If your spouse has been admitted to the U.S. under one of the dual intent nonimmigrant statuses, or is otherwise able to apply for his or her own permanent residence, your spouse can eventually include you on his or her green card application as a dependent.
-This is called obtaining “derivative benefits.”
+If your spouse has been admitted to the U.S. under one of the dual intent nonimmigrant statuses, or is otherwise able to apply for permanent residence, your spouse can eventually include you on the green card application as a dependent.
+This is called obtaining "derivative benefits."

 The best part about derivative benefits is that, as a derivative beneficiary, your nonimmigrant intent is not a factor.
 In other words, if you are in the U.S. as a TN nonimmigrant and your spouse includes you as a derivative beneficiary on his or her green card application, you will not lose your TN status.